 You may see the rebate in a number of ways:

 If you or your employer will get a rebate, your insurance company must notify you by August 1.

 If you have an individual insurance policy, you’ll get the rebate directly from your insurance company.

 For small group and large group plans, the rebate is usually paid to the employer.
 It may use one of the above rebate methods, or apply the rebate in a way that benefits employees.

-For Rate Review: These requirements don’t apply to grandfathered individual and small group health plans.
+For Rate Review: These requirements don’t apply to grandfathered plans.
 Check your plan’s materials or ask your employer or your benefits administrator to find out if your health plan is grandfathered.